FunnyDeveloper100/Flask-Scraping-MySQL/README.md

 7. For the search field the user must be able to enter: %WORDSEARCH% which is the same as Like%...% in Mysql. (ie Wildcard search)
 8. These searches get saved in the new MySQL table.
 9. The user can also delete searches.
-10. This is a test of your abilities
-11. Thats it.

-No login or security is required for this test, just single user as above.

 # set up project using docker